 Are there any alternatives to deferred compensation plans?

 Try automating your savings each month.
 Set up a bank or brokerage account at a financial institution you don’t regularly use, and schedule automatic transfers to match pay periods.
-This simple strategy is highly effective – even some pro athletes with multi-million dollar deals save this way.

-Nonqualified deferred compensation plan vs a 401(k)
+Nonqualified deferred compensation versus 401(k)s

 A 401(k) is a type of qualified deferred compensation plan.
 Its nonqualified counterpart still shares many of the core features of a 401(k).
 SERP plans offer savings well in excess of a 401(k), but they are inflexible in several other ways.
 Here are a few ways deferred compensation plans compare to a 401(k).